Ziszel/space-invaders-clone/README.md

     - ~~Functions should be split out.~~
     - ~~Resource Manager to further abstract code.~~
     - ~~Split out Draw and Update loops to relevant classes.~~

+## Remaining Bugs

+- Added back in a bug which creates and destroys all enemies on load
+- Player cannot quit a game during main game loop